-Educating yourself about the different kinds of Mutual Funds in the market can go a long way in helping you making personalized, smart investments to reap maximum returns.
+There are a ton of mutual funds to choose from in the market (nearly 12,000 at the last count).
+Educating yourself about the different kinds of mutual funds in the market can go a long way in helping you making personalized, smart investments to reap maximum returns.

-Here’s a step-by-step guide on Mutual Funds that will help you figure out which type of mutual funds is best suited for you.
+Here’s a step-by-step guide on mutual funds that will help you figure out which type of mutual funds is best suited for you.

-What is a mutual fund company?
+What is a Mutual Fund?